strokorb/strokorb.github.io/_pages/teaching.md

 **Cardiff**

-I joined Cardiff University as a lecturer in 2017 teaching on the newly introduced [Financial Mathematics](https://www.cardiff.ac.uk/study/undergraduate/courses/2018/financial-mathematics-bsc) degree scheme developing three new modules.
+I joined Cardiff University as a lecturer in 2017 teaching on the newly introduced [Financial Mathematics](https://www.cardiff.ac.uk/study/undergraduate/courses/2018/financial-mathematics-bsc) degree scheme developing three new modules:

 - MA3805 Quantitative Risk Management (new module)
 - MA2801 Econometrics for Financial Mathematics (new module)